plivo/plivo-browser-sdk2-examples/README.md

     //start UI load spinner
     kickStartNow();
     /*
-    Calling SDK login with token Object, method.
+    Calling SDK login with token object, method.
-    Pass the token Object which would be used by the SDK to call 'getAccessToken' method */
+    Pass the token object which would be used by the SDK to call 'getAccessToken' method */
     plivoWebSdk.client.loginWithAccessTokenGenerator(jwtTokenObject);
     $('#sipUserName').html('Successfully logged in with access token');